Taken from the website of the Oxford University Scientific Society …

-Nicky Clayton is the Professor of Comparative Cognition in the Department of Psychology at the University of Cambridge, and a Fellow of Clare College, Cambridge.
-Nicky is psychologist, ornithologist and dancer.
-She has written over 250 publications on cognition and ways of thinking in crows and humans, and is particularly interested in the processes of thinking with and without words.
-She was elected a Fellow of the Royal Society in 2010 and she is also Scientist-in-Residence at Rambert (formerly Ballet Rambert), a position she has held since 2011.
+Professor Nicky Clayton FRS is the Professor of Comparative Cognition in the Department of Psychology at the University of Cambridge, UK.
+She is particularly interested in the processes of thinking with and without words, and comparisons between the cognitive abilities of corvids (members of the crow family) and children.
+She was elected a Fellow of the Royal Society (FRS) in 2010.
+She is also the Scientist-in-Residence at Rambert (formerly Ballet Rambert), since 2011.

-Clive Wilkins is Artist-in-Residence in the Department of Psychology at the University of Cambridge, a position he has held since 2012.
-Clive is a writer, fine art painter, and dancer.
-His paintings have been frequently seen in London Mayfair art galleries.
-His written work has appeared in print on numerous occasions, most notably in his published work ‘The Creatures in the Night’, a story written and lavishly illustrated by Wilkins in 2008 and most recently ‘The Moustachio Quartet’, a series of four novels designed to be read in any order as an intentional exploration of memory, perception and mental time travel.
+Professor Clive Wilkins MMC is the Artist-in-Residence in the Department of Psychology at the University of Cambridge, UK, which is a position he has held since 2012.
+Clive is a fine art painter and writer, and was elected a Member of the Magician’s Circle (MMC) in 2018.
+Clive’s paintings have been frequently seen in London Mayfair art galleries.
+His written work has appeared in print on numerous occasions, most notably ‘The Creatures in the Night’, a story written and illustrated by Wilkins in 2008, and most recently ‘The Moustachio Quartet’.

 – Twitter: https://twitter.com/OxfordSciSoc